Crimean-Congo haemorrhagic fever

 Crimean-Congo haemorrhagic fever is an emerging pathogen in Europe.
 Outbreaks have a case fatality rate between 5% and 40%.
 There is no validated therapy and no safe vaccine.Factsheet, information materials, infographic

 Crimean-Congo haemorrhagic fever is endemic in the Balkan region and a few sporadic cases are reported on a regular basis.
-Latest date from the Annual Epidemiological ReportRead report
+Latest data is available in the ECDC Annual Epidemiological ReportRead report

 Hyalomma marginatum ticks